eudoxia0/eudoxia0.github.io/article/_posts/2024-05-18-the-design-space-of-wikis.md

 **Pros:**

 - **Single Client:** a single app provides for editing and reading.

+- **Hosting:** if there's a database and a server, the app can be hosted and accessed over the Internet, and from multiple devices.

 - **Validation:** validation (e.g.: link integrity) can be done at interaction time, rather than at build time).